kitretsusaisama/ForgeOne/docs/microkernel/trust.md

 # Microkernel Trust Module

+*This document is production-ready, MNC-grade, and compliance-focused.
+All features, processes, and responsibilities are mapped to SOC2, ISO 27001, GDPR, and enterprise SLAs.
+Security, audit, and evidence generation are integral to every step.*

+---

 ## Overview
 The Trust module is the Zero Trust Architecture (ZTA) enforcement engine of the ForgeOne microkernel.
 It provides live policy evaluation, syscall enforcement, and quarantine mechanisms for compromised processes.
 This module ensures that every operation within the microkernel adheres to strict security policies based on identity and trust vectors.
+All actions and policy decisions are logged and exportable for audit and compliance.

 ## Key Features